 The Society's main purpose is to sponsor fair, serious, and open debate about the need to enhance individual freedom and the role of the courts in saying what the law is rather than what they wish it to be.
 We believe debate is the best way to ensure that legal principles that have not been the subject of sufficient attention for the past several decades receive a fair hearing.
 We hope to contribute to the ideals of free speech, free debate, and the public understanding of the Constitution.

-Federal Practice Society
+Association of Federal Practice

 First Generation Professionals